CrazyWillBear/blogman/README.md

 ## Quickstart

-Clone the repository and run `pip install requirements.txt` followed by `python -m blogman`.
+Clone the repository and run `pip install -r requirements.txt` followed by `python -m blogman`.
 Then, just drop your blog posts into the `md/` directory.
 In deployment, it's recommended that you use [Gunicorn](https://gunicorn.org/) or [Waitress](https://pypi.org/project/waitress/) for Windows.